This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 A privacy screen will change the viewing angle of your screen so that unless you are directly in front of it, viewers will see a black, gold, or tinted display instead of the contents on it.
 This is especially nifty in open office situations or at home and can solve a lot of problems.

-In this article, we’ll show you some of the best privacy screens for MacBook and where to look for one that suits your needs.
+In this article, we’ll show you some of the best MacBook privacy screens and what to look for one that suits your needs.

-- The Kensington MacBook Privacy Screen is magnetic for easy removal and installation, and available in the right size for almost every 13-inch 2016/2017/2018 MacBook Pro and 2018 MacBook Air.
+- The Kensington MacBook Privacy Screen is magnetic for easy removal and installation, and available in the right size for almost every 13-inch MacBook Air/Pro and 15.4″ and 16″ MacBook Pro.

-- The golden 3M Gold Privacy Filter for MacBook Air offers a higher visibility level for the user while displaying a solid gold sheen to any onlookers.
-Available for 11″ and 13″ MacBook Air.
+- The 3M High Clarity Privacy Filter offers a higher visibility level for the user while displaying a solid gold sheen to any onlookers.
+Available for 13″ MacBook Air and 15″ MacBook Pro.

-- The Homy Privacy Screen Protector Kit works with the 2016, 2017, and 2018 touch bar MacBook Pros by magnetically attaching to the screen.
+- The Homy Privacy Screen Protector Kit works with all MacBook Airs and Pros by magnetically attaching to the screen.
 It also comes with a free keyboard skin for a bit of physical protection as well.

 It’s also useful if you work in an open office or shared space where people are passing by constantly, or if you are easily irked by peers who always seem to want to know what’s happening on your laptop rather than focusing on their own.